<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Pet Rent

-Think about pet rent the same as you think about rent for the tenant.
+Think about pet rent the same way you think about rent for the tenant.
 Each month, the tenant owes the landlord a set amount to allow their pet to live in the rental with them.
-This cost helps the landlord cover wear and tear plus damage the pet causes to the property.
-Many landlords charge between 1-3% of the monthly rent as pet rent.
+This cost helps the landlord cover wear and tear plus any damage the pet causes to the property.
+Many landlords charge between $25 to $50 per animal per month for pet rent.

 1. While pet rent can ensure a steady flow of funds to offset the damage caused by a pet in the unit, it may not provide enough to cover more significant damage.